Section 504 and ADA Obligations of Public Schools

 56 Fed.
 Reg.
 35711-12 (July 26, 1991).

 A federal court has ruled that school systems must provide interpreters when deaf parents meet with teachers or attend school programs such as orientation programs.
 Rothschild v.
 Grottenthaler, 907 F.2d 886 (2nd Cir.
 1990).
-The Office for Civil Rights for the U.S. Department of Education has held that PTA programs and activities are covered by the ADA, in that the school district provides significant indirect assistance to the PTA.
+The Office for Civil Rights for the U.S. Department of Education has held that PTA programs and activities are covered by Section 504, in that the school district provides significant indirect assistance to the PTA.
 Irvine Unified School District, 19 IDELR 883 (OCR 1993).

 The Office for Civil Rights has also determined that sign language interpreters permit deaf people to participate meaningfully in federally-assisted programs.
 It has ruled that public school systems must give access to extracurricular programs, and must give access when they offer services to parents as well as to students.